 - Facial Swelling – It’s one of the most noticeable clinical signs on chickens with Infectious Coryza.
 The swelling appears under the eyes, cheeks, and wattles.

-Due to swollen infraorbital sinus, there will be a nasal and ocular discharge, another blatant symptom of IC in birds.
+- Nasal and Ocular Discharge – Due to swollen infraorbital sinus, there will be a nasal and ocular discharge, another blatant symptom of IC in birds.
 Chickens will sneeze and cough frequently.
-That would be one of the reasons to spread the organism in the poultry.
+That would be one of the reasons to spread the organism in poultry.

 - Changes in Comb – Comb becomes pale and sometimes swollen as well.

-It’s one of the prominent symptoms is bubbles appear at the corner of the eyes.
+- Conjunctivitis – It’s one of the prominent symptoms is bubbles appearing at the corner of the eyes.

 - Breathing Difficulties – Breathing is labored, and you can hear some wheezing.
 Chickens also open their mouth when breathing.

 - Lower Respiratory Tract Affected – You would know when there’s an infection on the lower respiratory tract because breathing sounds like rales or wrinkled paper.

 - Change in Appetite – There’s a drop in appetite and even in drinking.

 - Lethargy – Your chickens will have difficulty in walking and become very weak.

 - Egg Production – Hens affected with IC will also have a drop in egg production from 10 to 40%.
 More so, the eggshell will also become fragile.